usaid-cs/yesterday-i-learned/random.md

 1. ["Worker"](https://news.ycombinator.com/item?id=12818361), in the UK, is a lower class of Employee, essentially contractors with indefinite contract lengths.
 1. [Allspice](https://en.wikipedia.org/wiki/Allspice) is a plant, [Hospice](https://en.wikipedia.org/wiki/Hospice) is a clinic for the chronically ill, [Old Spice](https://en.wikipedia.org/wiki/Old_Spice) is a brand of deodorant.
 1. Even when [pretending to play the piano](http://steponerehab.com/how-you-can-rewire-your-brain/), the group had motor skills improve despite not having played the piano.
 This shows the brain's mental training has the ability to change the physical properties of itself.
-1. "To draw a bow like an Olympian, draw to the eye, and then down to keep natural shoulder rolling motion." - just tried it, doesn't work.
 1. The whole ["HJKL keys are on the home row!!!!
 BETTER!!@@@"](https://blog.petrzemek.net/2016/04/06/things-about-vim-i-wish-i-knew-earlier/) argument only applies to vim users who do not use a mouse.
 1. [All states in the US are divided into counties, with two exceptions: Louisiana, which consists of parishes, and Alaska, which uses boroughs.](https://www.reddit.com/r/todayilearned/comments/5amvuf/til_all_states_in_the_us_are_divided_into/)
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.